Pre-Production Planning for Shorts: Boost Your Film Success

 Finding Suitable Locations

-Heroic Shorts’ software simplifies location management, helping you organize spots that fit your script perfectly.
-Plus, our platform keeps track of location details, so you’re always prepared.
+Heroic Short’s software location management helps you organize spots that fit your script perfectly.
+Our platform keeps track of location details so you’re always prepared.

 Obtaining Necessary Permits

 With Heroic Shorts, managing permits is a breeze.
-Our tool guides you through the application process, ensuring you have all the necessary paperwork in place.
+Our tool guides you through the application process, ensuring you have all the necessary paperwork.
 Focus on your creative vision while we handle the bureaucratic stuff.

 Equipment and Technical Considerations